Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Performance Evaluation of EMRAN-aided Controller for AVs

 \subsection{Lateral Path-tracking Control}

-Double lane change (DLC) maneuvers at constant longitudinal velocities are performed to evaluate the performance of the proposed EMRAN aided Stanley (Stanley-EMRAN) controller.
-The reference trajectory in terms of lateral displacement ($y_r $) and yaw angle ($\psi_r $) are expressed as in \cite{7410061}:
+DLC maneuvers at constant longitudinal velocities were performed to assess the lateral path-tracking ability of the proposed Stanley-EMRAN controller.
+The reference trajectory in terms of lateral displacement ($y_r $) and yaw angle ($\psi_r $) are expressed as in\unskip~\cite{1131305:22465637}: